Attention#

 • how strongly should each piece of information influence the prediction?

-Instead of only using nearby information, attention allows each query to compare itself against many candidate patterns and retrieve the most relevant information through weighted similarity.
+Instead of only using nearby information, attention allows each query to compare itself against many candidate observations, features, or patterns and retrieve information according to its weighted similarity.

 Attention Concepts#

-The basic building blocks or concepts for attention include,
+Let’s start describing the attention mechanism conceptually.
+The basic building blocks for attention include,

-• Query (Q) — what I am looking for?
+• Query (Q) — what information do I need right now?

-• Value (V) — the actual information content associated with each key?
+• Value (V) — the actual information associated with each key

-Each key–value pair represents a stored piece of information, where the key describes it and the value contains the content.
+Each key–value pair represents a reference (memory) piece of information, where the key describes the information and the value contains its content.

-• similarity between Query (Q) and Keys (K) \(\rightarrow\) measures compatibility and produces relevance scores
+• similarity between the Query (Q) and Keys (K) \(\rightarrow\) measures compatibility and produces relevance scores for all reference (memory) information

 • scores \(\rightarrow\) normalized (via softmax) into weights representing relative importance